 Summary

 On March 18, 2016, the U’wa people – the 17 Indigenous communities in the northeast Colombian Andes – ratified their position of defense and protection of their ancestral territory and sacred site Mt.
 Zizuma (called the El Cocuy National Park) and of Mother Earth.
 Two days after the Statement was released, Bladimir Moreno Torres, President of Asou’wa (an organization representing the 17 U’wa communities), delivered a letter titled “U’wa letter to the white man” to the Colombian Minister of Environment, the Colombian National Parks authority, the Governor of Boyacá, the Director of Corpoboyacá, and the Municipal Mayor of Guican, in which the U’wa Nation reiterates their Statement regarding Mt.
 Zizuma and El Cocuy National Park.
+The Statement reads: “As the U’wa Nation and as defenders of our Mother Earth we want to state publicly to the national and international community that:

 1. ZIZUMA is sacred territory for the U’wa, a place where divine beings of our nation, and the ancestral and cultural knowledge of our traditional authorities (werjayás) materialize.